Riyadh Metro: Consortia

 The new project is expected to be the centerpiece of the city's public transport system, integrated with an 85 km three-line bus rapid transit (BRT) network.
 The project will contribute to reducing the number of car trips by nearly 250 thousand trips a day, equivalent to 400 thousand liters of fuel per day, thus reducing the air pollutant emissions in the city.
 It is expected that the capacity of the project will reach 3.6 million passengers a day.

-In February 2018, Riyadh governor, Prince Faisal bin Bandar, stated that 68% of the project has been finished and that the metro will go Demo Run in late September 2018.
-In March 2018, the Saudi economy minister Mohammad Al Tuwaijri commented at the Saudi-UK CIO Forum in London that a soft opening is planned for 2019 (June–August) and the full availability of the system is expected in 2021.
+In February 2018, Riyadh governor Faisal bin Bandar stated that 68% of the project had been finished and that the metro would start demo runs in late September 2018.
+In March 2018, the Saudi economy minister Mohammad Al Tuwaijri commented at the Saudi-UK CIO Forum in London that a soft opening was planned for 2019 (June–August) and the full availability of the system was expected in 2021.
 In December 2021, it was announced that more than 90% of the project had been completed, with testing well underway.

-In 2022, Riyadh Metro was delayed to 2023 for unknown reasons.
-In 2023, Riyadh metro announced to open in April 2023.
+The project was originally led by Sattam bin Abdulaziz, former governor of Riyadh and chairman of the Riyadh Development Authority, and is now led by Faisal bin Bandar, the current governor of Riyadh.

+Opening of metro

+The Riyadh Metro was inaugurated by King Salman on 27 November 2024.
+The opening of the metro system – featuring Lines 1, 4, and 6 – took place on 1 December 2024.
+Lines 2 and 5 were opened two weeks later on 15 December, with the final line – Line 3 – opening on 5 January 2025.
+On 11 December 2024, it was reported that the metro had garnered 1.9 million passengers in the first week of operation.
+By early January 2025, the metro system was confirmed to be fully operational after the launch of the Orange Line (Line 3).